 There are certain limitations of ROI as well:

-- In ROI calculation, the time factor is completely ignored which is a major drawback of the measure.
-To understand these let’s see an example, MR. X invested INR 10000 in shares of Wipro in 2011 and sell off his investment in 2013 for INR 15000.
-So, his ROI is 50% while Mr. Y invested the same amount in the shares of SBI and sell off the shares in 2015 for INR 15000.
+- In ROI calculation, the time factor is completely ignored, which is a major drawback of the measure.
+To understand these, let’s see an example, MR. X invested INR 10000 in shares of Wipro in 2011 and sell off his investment in 2013 for INR 15000.
+So, his ROI is 50%, while Mr. Y invested the same amount in the shares of SBI and sell off the shares in 2015 for INR 15000.
 So ROI of Mr. Y’s investment is 50% as well.
 But the time for which Mr. X and Mr. Y invested the amount is different.
 When the former ripped 50% profit on investment in just 2 years, the latter took 4 years to earn the same.
-We all know that “time is money”, the actual worth of the 50% profit is not same to both the investors.
+We all know that “time is money,” the actual worth of the 50% profit is not the same to both the investors.
 In real terms, if we include inflation and the time value of money, then the profit earned by Mr. Y is less than the 50% profit of Mr. X.

 - Different calculation process of the ROI makes it confusing to a different While a company calculates using one formula, the investor might calculate using another, and then there creates a difference of opinion and confusion.

-Therefore, Return on Investment can be used to measure the profit of an investment but it is better to evaluate the investments against proper time frame as well to get the real profit margins or the percentage of profit.
+Therefore, return on investment can be used to measure the profit of an investment, but it is better to evaluate the investments against the proper time frame as well to get the real profit margins or the percentage of profit.